tomtenniscourt/Dad-Joke-Generator/README.md

 Homepage.js

 This file contains the component responsible for rendering the homepage of the application.
-It displays a random dad joke and provides options to save jokes to the favorites page.
+It displays a random dad joke and provides options to save jokes to the favourites page.

 -	The useState hook is imported from React to manage the state of the joke.
 -	The CSS styles from Homepage.css are imported to style the component.